By Shell Polymers on Mar 10, 2020

 I play soccer three times a week and get out on the golf course as much as the Pittsburgh weather permits.

-And the picture?
-“Yeah, that’s me in the Andes.
 I guess you could say conquering mountains is another hobby.
-I love travel.
-I’ve visited five continents and plan to get to Australia in the next couple of years to make it six.
-I’m not sure if I’ll make it to Antarctica, but never say never!”
+And I love to travel.
+I’ve visited five continents and plan to get to Australia in the next couple of years and make it six.
+I’m not sure if I’ll make it to Antarctica, but never say never!